 Making a dining room special

-As the dining room is where you hopefully spend lazy afternoons or evenings with friends and family, I believe this is the room in the house that should say the most about who you are so ensure there is a good dash of personality in the room to make it comfortable and welcoming.
+As the dining room is where you hopefully spend lazy afternoons or evenings with friends and family, I believe this is the room in the house that should say the most about who you are.
+You should therefore ensure there is a good dash of personality in the room to make it comfortable and welcoming.
 The exposed brick, original artwork and quirky mis-matched chairs in the dining room above give you an insight to the owner of this room.

-I really love this casual dining room which has been designed to just accommodate a generous dining setting but when you lead out to such a gorgeous view and outdoor seating area, you don't really need anything else.
+I really love this casual dining room which has been designed to just accommodate a generous dining setting.
+However, when you lead out to such a gorgeous view and outdoor seating area, you don't really need anything else.

 Dining Room Chairs

 The great thing about styling now is that the traditional table and chairs that has to match is not necessarily the right choice.
-If you do happen to find a gorgeous contemporary table and chairs that are a setting, as in the image below, then it can look great but often chairs that are different to the table can look very effective too.
+If you do happen to find a gorgeous contemporary table and chairs that are a setting, as in the image below, then it can look great.
+However chairs that are different to the table can look very effective too.

 I am often asked by clients to help them to find a new dining setting and more often than not, I recommend that they keep the table they have and just buy new chairs.